scalableminds/webknossos/docs/sharing.md

 webKnossos can share both skeleton annotations of large structures as well as raw datasets and segmentations for showcasing the data.
 The sharing features discussed here refer to sharing scenarios with colleagues, reviewers, and publishers outside of your webKnossos organization or your lab.

-To manage access right to certain dataset for webKnossos users check out [the datasets guide](./datasets.md#dataset-permissions).
+To manage access rights to certain datasets for webKnossos users check out [the Datasets guide](./datasets.md#dataset-permissions).

 ## Dataset Sharing